mirkoschubert/datenschutz-checkliste/cheat-sheet.md

 *Verdicts*: poss. accessibility in accordance with [OLG München, Az.
 29 U 2681/03](https://dejure.org/dienste/vernetzung/rechtsprechung?Gericht=OLG%20M%FCnchen&Datum=11.09.2003&Aktenzeichen=29%20U%202681%2F03)

 * [ ] The privacy policy should be accessible from every subpage in one click (possibly also in 2 clicks, cf. imprint).
-* [ ] The privacy policy should be detailed, but understandable and supported by legal basisn of the GDPR and the BDSG-neu.
+* [ ] The privacy policy should be detailed, but understandable and supported by the legal **bases** of the GDPR and the BDSG-neu.
 * [ ] Double privacy policies (once short & understandable, once long & detailed) are usually accepted (not more than 2 clicks!).
 * [ ] The privacy policy should include a scope of validity (e.g. also other named websites and social media) and an update date.
 * [ ] The privacy policy can be created by a generator (free or paid) or directly by a lawyer or data protection officer.